Robert John, MD,DDS, FACS

-With over 22 years of experience, Dr. John provides his patients with a full range of oral and maxillofacial surgical procedures.
-He prides himself on providing personalized treatment plans and ensuring the highest level of care to his patients.
-He currently serves as an oral maxillofacial surgeon at Trinity Health Livonia, Trinity Health Oakland, and Beaumont (Corewell) Royal Oak, and remains active in residency programs where he is committed to training the next generation of surgeons.
+Dr. John offers a full scope of oral and maxillofacial surgical procedures, with a commitment to providing individualized treatment plans and the highest level of patient-centered care.
+In addition to leading his private practice, he serves as an oral and maxillofacial surgeon at Trinity Health Livonia, Trinity Health Oakland, and Corewell (Beaumont) Royal Oak.
+Dedicated to advancing the field, he remains actively involved in residency programs and mentoring future surgeons.

 FAQs